Xi returns China to personalist dictatorship: report - ExBulletin

 Xi returns China to personalist dictatorship: report

-Washington, Aug.
-24 Chinese President Xi Jinping is set to serve an unprecedented third term as head of the Communist Party of China (CCP), media reports said.
+WASHINGTON: Chinese President Xi Jinping is set to be nominated for an unprecedented third term as leader of the Communist Party of China (CPC), media reports said.

 Li Ling, a lecturer in China politics at the University of Vienna, told an online panel hosted by the Asia Society that she expects Xi, 69, to be an exception to the age limit, which she foresees that it will apply for the others.